eclipse-osee/org.eclipse.osee/docs/OSEE/Detailed_Overview.md

 others could easily continue its development even if the existing program moved to a different solution.

-You can learn more about OSEE at <http://www.eclipse.org/osee>
+You can learn more about OSEE on our [project website](https://eclipse.dev/osee/).

 # What is OSEE